 #2 – Provide Interactive Toys for Entertainment

-Also, it’s a more effective way to feed your Boston Terrien when home alone, you can fill dispenser toys up with dog kibble, treats, frozen blueberries, or a homemade meal.
+Insider Tip: For a more effective way to feed your Boston Terrien when home alone, you can fill dispenser toys up with dog kibble, treats, frozen blueberries, or a homemade meal.
 This is especially useful if your dog seems to lose their appetite during these periods.

 #3 – Don’t Make a Big Deal Out Of It